openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 + Each alarm you wish to use must have "Notify Surveillance Center" enabled under each alarms settings in the control panel of the camera itself.

 + The CGI/API and also ONVIF are disabled by default on these cameras, so enable and create user details for ONVIF that are the same user/pass as what you have given the binding.
-If your camera does not have PTZ then you can leave ONVIF disabled and just enable the CGI/API.
+If your camera does not have PTZ (Pan Tilt Zoom) then you can leave ONVIF disabled and just enable the CGI/API.

 If you need a channel or control updated in case you have made a change with the cameras app, you can call a refresh on it by using a cron rule.